-Reactions in Britain to new Brexit deal
+Factbox: British reactions to new Brexit deal

-LONDON (Reuters) - The European Union and the British government have finally clinched a new deal setting the terms of Britain’s exit from the bloc.
+LONDON (Reuters) - The European Union and the British government have clinched a new deal setting the terms of Britain’s exit from the bloc.

 However, it needs to be approved by the British parliament in order to take effect and Prime Minister Boris Johnson’s Conservative Party does not have a majority in the House of Commons.